sguox002/leetcode/leetcode-all.md

 - tree is a special graph.
 - binary tree, BST, n-ary tree

+<<-437	Path Sum III    		47.7%	Medium
+find number of path with sum=target, the path does not need from root to leaf, but any downpath is good. prefix sum with hashmap while dfs.
+->>

 <<-450	Delete Node in a BST    		44.9%	Medium
 if key<root, goes left, else goes right if key==root, we first sink the root to its right leftmost node, swap it, and delete the left most node.